google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 #### Step 2

-Change the `http://` URL to `https://`, save the source file, and redeploy the updated file if necessary.
+Change the URl from `http://` to `https://`, save the source file, and redeploy the updated file if necessary.

 #### Step 3

-View the page where you found the error originally, verify that the error no longer appears.
+View the page where you found the error originally and verify that the error no longer appears.

 ### Beware of non-standard tag usage

 Beware of non-standard tag usage on your site.
 For instance, anchor (`<a>`) tag URLs don't cause mixed content by themselves, as they cause the browser to navigate to a new page.
 This means they usually don't need to be fixed.
-However some image gallery scripts overrides the functionality of the `<a>` tag and load the HTTP resource specified by the `href` attribute into a lightbox display on the page, causing a mixed content problem.
+However some image gallery scripts override the functionality of the `<a>` tag and load the HTTP resource specified by the `href` attribute into a lightbox display on the page, causing a mixed content problem.